liciniofs/generator-unit4-bespoke-wp-plugin/README.md

 It will be displayed the necessary code-block to be added in the Plugin to the correct taxonomy registry.

 ### Custom Post Type
-`yo log-wp-plugin:cpt` will generate inside the plugin's `lib` folder the following files and directories:
+`yo unit4-bespoke-wp-plugin:cpt` will generate inside the plugin's `lib` folder the following files and directories:

 * lib/
     * `PostType.php`